Last updated on December 28th, 2021

 Tyzer: I just tried to be omnipresent, honest, and I always joked.
 Also, I am a bit of a masochist, where I do have my own marketing.
 And, I am everywhere and it’s painful.
 So, I try to chop it up into little bits.
 But it’s also important for me, so LinkedIn is a great source.
 I have a great following on Instagram, even Pinterest because you can add links.
 You can throw up a thumbnail with a link on Pinterest that actually gets quite a bit of view.

 I give all the content to the person I am interviewing as well.
 And, I have a full email with the link, thumbnail, YouTube link, everything is already done for them.
 I give them specific hashtags to use.
+I distribute over all platforms as per the scheduling apps such as Calendly.
 Then that’s obviously cross-promotion as well.
 I am tagging them on all of my channels, then they tagged me on all their channels, and then we’re all hitting different audiences.

 Designhill: Can you elaborate a bit on the area the podcast should focus on while finding business?